EC-Council Certified DevSecOps Engineer (ECDE) Training Course

 Incident Response

-- It features numerous exercises and practical sessions.
+- Extensive exercises and practical application sessions.

-- Participants will engage in hands-on implementation within a live-lab environment.
+- Practical implementation within a live-lab environment.

 Threat Hunting

-- Participants will engage in hands-on implementation within a live-lab environment.
+- Hands-on implementation within a live-lab environment.